Nynuphar/IDEAL-doc/docs/source/users.rst

 The main responsibility of a Superuser is to approve new studies and new user accounts, and equally invite new users.

 Although able to approve and create a new study, the Superuser does not have direct access to the patient information of a study.
 Therefore, the Superuser is not able to import a study patient list.
 Equally, the Superuser is not able to do the IDEAL linkage between the patients in the carecenter/study and is not able to export any patient related files.
+The Superuser can block the access of the other IDEAL users to patients and studies at any time.

 Manager
 =========